 Are There Zombie Viruses — Like The 1918 Flu — Thawing In The Permafrost?

-Editor's note: There's been speculation on the media and via Twitter that DNA fragments of the now-defunct 1918 flu pathogen could be preserved under the permafrost and might pose a potential threat to humans if the warming Earth continues to melt layers of frozen soil.
-A few years ago, we investigated that question: Could this pathogen — and others — be revived?

-Last summer, Zac Peterson was on the adventure of a lifetime.
+Zac Peterson was on the adventure of a lifetime.

 The 25-year-old teacher was helping archaeologists excavate an 800-year-old log cabin, high above the Arctic Circle on the northern coast of Alaska.

-Note: Editor's note: There has been speculation in the media and via Twitter that DNA fragments of the now-defunct 1918 flu pathogen could be preserved under the permafrost and might pose a potential threat to humans if the warming Earth continues to melt layers of frozen soil.
-A couple of years ago, NPR investigated that question: Could this pathogen — and others — be revived?
-A version of this story originally ran in January 2018.